Share this Post

 Fixing a concrete basement floor is a delicate matter.
 Basement waterproofing companies have one thing in common; remove and replace concrete.
 That is where the similarities end.

-Some companies demolish the structural integrity of a home by removing all concrete flooring along your basement walls to install their drainage.
+Some companies demolish the structural integrity of a home by removing all the concrete slab flooring along your basement walls to install their drainage.

 You will see rapid changes in the structural integrity of your home.
-New floor and wall cracks will form in your basement, sheetrock wall cracks in upper floors, doors, and windows getting stuck.
+New floor and wall cracks will form in your basement, and sheetrock wall cracks in upper floors, doors, and windows getting stuck.

 American Dry Basement Systems has found many other installations with repoured concrete floors between 1 to 2 inches thick.
 Even if a waterproofing contractor offers to repour to a code-compliant thickness, they still create a cold joint that fails to keep your home’s structural integrity intact.

 Your original thick floor remains on the footing to hold your walls out.
 This combination of wall, footer, and floor (“Trio”) fights against hydrostatic pressure caused by groundwater outside your basement walls.

-A 10-12 inch deep trench is made alongside the footer and underneath the engineering tabs.
+A 10 to 12 inches deep trench is made alongside the footer and underneath the engineering tabs.
 A pitched drainage pipe and stone fill the trench and connect to a sump pump station for water removal.

 It is proprietary and properly mixed by American Dry Basement Systems’ crews.
-We use a combination of concrete powder and crystalline ingredients to make a concrete mix that literally grows into the pores of an adjoining concrete floor.
+We use a combination of concrete powder and crystalline ingredients to make a concrete mix that grows into the pores of an adjoining concrete floor.